openesper/esper/software/firmware/components/README.md

 Over-The-Air updates.
 This contains the tasks that periodically check for updates and then writes the new update to flash.

-### URL
+### Settings

-Slightly confusing name, this is where the blacklist is kept.
-All functions that relate to the blacklist as well as url parsing are in here.
+All functions related to parsing/editing the settings.json file